drunkard/ceph-readable-doc/html/_sources/start/hardware-recommendations.rst.txt

 OSDs (ceph-osd)
 ---------------

+..
+Memory

+内存
+====

+Bluestore uses its own memory to cache data rather than relying on the operating system page cache.
+In bluestore you can adjust the amount of memory the OSD attempts to consume with the ``osd_memory_target`` configuration option.

+- Setting the osd_memory_target below 2GB is typically not recommended (it may fail to keep the memory that low and may also cause extremely slow performance.

+- Setting the memory target between 2GB and 4GB typically works but may result in degraded performance as metadata may be read from disk during IO unless the active data set is relatively small.

+- 4GB is the current default osd_memory_target size and was set that way to try and balance memory requirements and OSD performance for typical use cases.

+- Setting the osd_memory_target higher than 4GB may improve performance when there are many (small) objects or large (256GB/OSD or more) data sets being processed.

+.. important:: The OSD memory autotuning is "best effort".
+While the OSD may unmap memory to allow the kernel to reclaim it, there is no guarantee that the kernel will actually reclaim freed memory within any specific time frame.
+This is especially true in older versions of Ceph where transparent huge pages can prevent the kernel from reclaiming memory freed from fragmented huge pages.
+Modern versions of Ceph disable transparent huge pages at the application level to avoid this, though that still does not guarantee that the kernel will immediately reclaim unmapped memory.
+The OSD may still at times exceed it's memory target.
+We recommend budgeting around 20% extra memory on your system to prevent OSDs from going OOM during temporary spikes or due to any delay in reclaiming freed pages by the kernel.
+That value may be more or less than needed depending on the exact configuration of the system.

-By default, OSDs that use the BlueStore backend require 3-5 GB of RAM.
-You can adjust the amount of memory the OSD consumes with the ``osd_memory_target`` configuration option when BlueStore is in use.
-When using the legacy FileStore backend, the operating system page cache is used for caching data, so no tuning is normally needed, and the OSD memory consumption is generally related to the number of PGs per daemon in the system.
+When using the legacy FileStore backend, the page cache is used for caching data, so no tuning is normally needed, and the OSD memory consumption is generally related to the number of PGs per daemon in the system.

 ..
 Data Storage